" />

 Read these two characteristics to see if you are emotionally ready for relationship coaching:

-EMOTIONALLY READY PEOPLE
+2 CHARACTERISTICS OF EMOTIONALLY READY PEOPLE

 (Coaching candidates)